briandipalma/iac/setup/README.md

 ### Packages

 Install `flatpak` if it's missing.
-Now in a **host** terminal from the `setup` directory run `packages.sh`.
-Login to your browser account and into services installed by packages scripts.
+Now in a **host** terminal from the `setup` directory run `packages.sh`, the desktop scripts e.g. `kde.sh` and `images.sh`.

-- `gnome.sh`

-Reboot.
-In a host terminal and from the `~dev/iac/setup` directory run `images.sh`.
-Setup bookmarks/tabs/pinned tabs.
+### Login

+Login to your browser account, setup bookmarks etc, and login to packages scripts apps.